luminae7/Web_Based_Search_Engine/README.md

 Then start it by:
 > %CATALINA_HOME%\bin\startup.bat

+Open in your browser: ***http://localhost:8080/Search/Search.html*** to test your program

-And shut it down by:
+Shut it down by:
 > %CATALINA_HOME%\bin\shutdown.bat

 The inputs link and number of pages to fetch are optional.
-The initial values of the inputs are https://www.cse.ust.hk/~kwtleung/COMP4321/testpage.htm and 300.
+The initial values of the inputs are **https://www.cse.ust.hk/~kwtleung/COMP4321/testpage.htm** and **300** (if you enter nothing in the Input Number of Pages to Fetch).

 With -num 0, you can print the current data (fetched pages) stored in database.
 Or you can press the button "Database".